shoaibrayeen/shoaibrayeen.github.io/index.md

   Projects
 </p>

+- Bulk Processor — _Spring Boot, PostgreSQL, Pulsar_
+  - Context Initialization of Service Restart to avoid any Failure and Retry
+  - Add Feature in Enum, Topic into Pulsar, Email Template into DB, Excel Download API and Feature Implementation to Integrate any features for Bulk processing
 - ESB, Airtel Africa — _Spring Boot, PostgreSQL, Redis_
   - Developed Transactional APIs and  Non-Transactional APIs in All 13 Operating Countries
   - Worked on Production bugs, and UAT bugs  in 13 Operating Countries